zachariahcox/zachariahcox/docs/computers/password-protected-zip-file-instructions.md

-# password-encrypted 7zip archives
+# how to create password-encrypted 7zip archives
-This is a way to securely store emergency documents in a way that only requires knowledge of the password.
+This is a way to securely store emergency documents.

-* All tools required to access the data are included.
+All tools required to access the data are included.
-* Instructions should be easy enough to follow that non-technical individuals can follow them.

-## extracting the secrets
+## tools are included
 The `tools` directory contains the stand-alone version of 7zip, a tool for compressing files.
-"Stand-alone" simply means it doesn't need to be installed to be used.
+"Stand-alone" simply means it can run from the folder where you find it -- it doesn't need to be installed to be used.

-If the stand-alone version is not working for some reason, try installing it locally using the included installers.

-### windows
-1. double click `extract.bat`

-### macOS
-1. right click and unzip the outer archive (or double click it).
-EG: `my_secure_zip_file.7z` -- this would create a folder named `my_secure_zip_file`.
-3. open terminal.app
-4. `cd` ("change directory") into outer directory, EG:  `cd ~/Downloads/my_secure_zip_file`
-5. type `chmod +x tools/macOS/7za && tools/macOS/7za x my_secure_zip_file.7z` and hit enter.

-### 7zip installation instructions
-* On windows, double-click the exe and follow the instructions.
-* On macOS, install the Keka application from the .dmg.
-* On other operating systems, you'll have to find your own installers for `p7zip` from https://www.7-zip.org/

 ## extraction instructions
 Open the .7z file using 7zip and provide the password to gain access to the encrypted files.